Accessibility testing can be time-consuming, but automated tools exist to help you.

 How often do you ask the manual auditors to review your site?
 If you said ‘annually’, then that’s probably about average for a public sector web team.

 Your content team is likely pushing out new articles and pages daily.
-People are fallible, so it’s likely that some content accessibility issues might come up.
+People are fallible, so it’s likely that some content accessibility issues might come up during testing.
 Missing alt text or non-descriptive links can hinder your efforts.

 ‘Save time and money with automated accessibility testing.’

 That’s a soundbite, but there’s a good reason, it’s true.

 You expend a lot of resources tracking down and fixing accessibility issues manually.